kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 ### Version Skew Strategy

-The scheduler must recognize `CgroupOptions` before the feature is enabled.
+Before `CgroupOptions` is enabled on kube-apiserver, the scheduler must recognize its node requirement.
-Otherwise, it can place Pods on older kubelets that ignore the field.
+Otherwise, the scheduler can place Pods on older kubelets that ignore the field.

 **kubelet vs Container Runtime**:
 A node whose runtime does not advertise `cgroup_mount_mode` does not declare `CgroupOptions`.
 The scheduler excludes it for Pods with an explicit cgroup mount mode.

-**apiserver vs kubelet**:
+**kube-scheduler vs kubelet**:
 The scheduler excludes nodes whose kubelet predates the feature or has its gate disabled.
 API field handling is described under [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy).